 An indexed universal life insurance policy, aka IUL insurance, or simply “IUL”, is similar to traditional universal life (UL) in that it offers a death benefit and a cash value account that increases over time.

 And with a universal life insurance policy, the funds in the IUL cash value account grows over time and can be accessed in the form of partial withdrawals or policy loans.
-It can also be used to purchase more death benefit.
+The cash value can also be used to purchase more death benefit.

-Where IUL differs from UL is that these policies enable policyholders to invest some or all of their available cash account in a subaccount option based on the performance of market indices such as the S&P 500 or the NASDAQ 100.
+Where IUL differs from UL is that these indexed universal life insurance policies have a greater growth potential since policyholders can invest some or all of their available cash account in a subaccount option based on the performance of an indexed account that tracks the performance of the S&P 500 or the NASDAQ 100.

-These features limit how much such subaccounts can grow relative to the performance of the linked index.
+These features limit how much such an indexed account can grow relative to the performance of the linked index.

-And IUL should be differentiated from Guaranteed Universal Life, where the focus of GUL insurance is on the death benefit.
+And IUL should be differentiated from Guaranteed Universal Life, where the focus of GUL insurance is on the death benefit, although the policy may provide for a guaranteed fixed rate of return.
 In contrast, most IUL policies are primarily focused on high cash value accumulation and growth.

 Variable Universal Life (VUL) is similar to IUL insurance but has some distinct differences.
-When comparing VUL vs IUL, it is important to understand that a VUL is different to an IUL in that, VUL insurance actually participates in the market returns via subaccounts that act like mutual funds that the owner of the VUL can invest in.
+When comparing VUL vs IUL, it is important to understand that variable universal life is different to an IUL in that, VUL insurance actually participates in the market returns via subaccounts that act like mutual funds that the owner of the VUL can invest in, similar to a stock market index fund.

-Since it invests directly into the market, a variable life policy has potential unlimited upside and downside, placing it into a higher risk vs reward category than IUL insurance.
+Since it invests directly into the market, a variable universal life policy has potential unlimited cash value upside (and downside), placing it into a higher risk vs reward category than IUL insurance.

 Floor, Participation and Cap Rates